Adaptive estimation of a distribution function and its density in sup-norm loss by wavelet and spline projections: Wavelet expansions and estimators

-For the following central limit theorem, we denote by $\rightsquigarrow_{\ell^{\infty}(\mathbb R)}$ convergence in law for sample-bounded processes in the Banach space of bounded functions on $\mathbb R$, and by $G_P$ the usual $P$-Brownian bridge.
-See, e.g., Chapter 3 in Dudley (1999).
+For the following central limit theorem, we denote by $\rightsquigarrow _{\ell^{\infty}(\mathbb R)}$ convergence in law for sample-bounded processes in the Banach space of bounded functions on $\mathbb R$, and by $G_P$ the usual $P$-Brownian bridge (for example, Chapter 3 in \cite{1999Dudley}).
+We should emphasize that the optimal bandwidth choice $2^{-j_n} \simeq n^{-1/(2t+1)}$ (if sup-norm loss is being considered, replace $n$ by $n/ \log n$) is admissible for every $t>0$ in the theorem below.